Large Sample Mean-Field Stochastic Optimization: Sampled Stochastic Control Problem and its Relaxation

-where $[f]_{{\rm Lip}}$ is independent of the layer index $t$; \item[(iv)] the batch function $\rho:\R^d\to\R$ and the common function $\phi(\gamma,z):\R^l\times\R^q\to\R^q$ are Lipschitz continuous. \end{enumerate} \end{itemize} The well-posedness of the controlled system \eqref{eq:modeli} under conditions (ii)-(iv) in the assumption {\Afg} is established by Lemma~\ref{eq:LipFxmu} in the Appendix.
+where $[f]_{{\rm Lip}}$ is the Lipschitz coefficient of $f$ which is independent of the time variable $t$; \item[(iv)] the function $\rho:\R^d\to\R^q$ is Lipschitz continuous. \end{enumerate} \end{itemize} The Lipschitz conditions imposed in (iii)-(iv) of Assumption {\Afg} guarantee the existence of a unique strong solution of the stochastic system~\eqref{eq:modeli}.